 PCSX2 – Sony PlayStation 2

 There has never been a better time to dive into the quite frankly, massive Sony PlayStation 2 library.
-PCSX2 is the premier PS2 emulator that delivers a faithful recreation of the best-ever selling console.
+PCSX2 is the premier PS2 emulator that delivers faithful emulation of the best-ever selling console.

 PCSX2 utilises a range of plugins that you can use to configure your experience.
 For example, the video plugin allows full configuration of the level of resolution upscaling you wish to apply, right through to any visual filters to tweak to your preference.